Howell High School Girls Soccer Kicks Off Coronavirus Relief Fundraiser

 Roswer hopes that the campaign gives the Howell community the opportunity to continue supporting Highlander soccer and remain engaged with the program.

 After all is said and done, what does Rowser hope happens next?

-“I’m hoping that eventually we have a season,” Rowser noted.
-“We had an energy, we had a buzz.
+“I’m hoping that eventually, we have a season,” Rowser noted.
+“We had energy, we had a buzz.
 That’s why we want to get family and friends and everybody involved—there’s just nothing like it when you have all those fans cheering for you.
-That’s the buzz we were trying to create, and hopefully we can get back to that on the field.”
+That’s the buzz we were trying to create, and hopefully, we can get back to that on the field.”

 Until the spring soccer season kicks off, kudos to Coach Sean Rowser and Howell High School Girls Soccer for keeping the buzz alive.